mikrono/tModLoaderWiki_kr_ko/NetMessage-Class-Documentation.md

 NetMessage.SendData(MessageID.SyncEquipment, number: player.whoAmI, number2: SyncPiggyBank + 10);
 ```

-**NOTE:** There is no bounds check for provinding a slot beyond 260 (`SyncVoidVault` + 40 capacity), so this message will throw an exception if the slot is too large.
+**NOTE:** There is no bounds check for providing a slot beyond 260 (`SyncVoidVault` + 40 capacity), so this message will throw an exception if the slot is too large.
 Furthermore, this message does not support syncing modded accessory slots.

 ## MessageID.RequestWorldInfo (6)